sematext/docs/docs/monitoring/spm-faq.md

 Yes, see [Transaction Tracing](/tracing).

-### Can I move SPM client to a different directory?
+### Can I move Sematext Agent to a different directory?

 Yes.
 Soft move script moves all SPM files/directories to a new location, but symlinks `/opt/spm` to the new location.
 Use this script if you are OK with having `/opt/spm` symlinked.
-This script is recommended for most situations since it keeps your SPM client installation completely in line with standard setup (all standard SPM client commands and arguments are still valid).
+This script is recommended for most situations since it keeps your Sematext Agent installation completely in line with standard setup (all standard Sematext Agent commands and arguments are still valid).

-It accepts 1 parameter: new directory where SPM client should be moved to (if such directory doesn't exist, it will be created)
+It accepts 1 parameter: new directory where Sematext Agent should be moved to (if such directory doesn't exist, it will be created)

 ``` bash